 DAY 12 - TRAIL DAY/ 8 (FINAL)

 WEDNESDAY 13th NOVEMBER

 BELOW TAKTSHI ARMY CAMP TO GASA / FINISH IN GAZA VILLAGE

 START ELEVATION: UNKNOWN

 TOTAL ASCENT/DESCENT: UNKNOWN - APPROX 630M / 2000M

 On the final day’s run, lots of ups and downs will lead you to Kohi Lapcha at 3300 m.
 The run then drops down to the large stream of Koina Chhu, where you will find the trekking campsite of Koina.
 Ahead remains the final climb of the run expedition.
 You will cross Bari La (3740m), after which the trail descends all the way until you reach Gasa village (2770m), where you will find the first restaurants since you started from Drukgyel Dzong.
 Check out Gasa Dzong, a distinctive and architecturally unique Dzong.
-In the evening visit Gasa hot springs, the most popular in Bhutan, known for their rejuvenating mineral properties.
+We finish the trek here in the village with a few celebration beers.
+In the afternoon we drive to Punakha to recover, shower, relax and sleep in a bed in a hotel for the first time since the beginning.
 Then enjoy a celebratory dinner, maybe a beer, and tell as many amusing anecdotes as you can from the on trail days.

 DAY 13 - LEISURE